 - Promoting ongoing learning: Most organizations understand the value of providing training and educational opportunities for their employees.
 Continuous learning makes workers better at their jobs and helps to reduce turnover.
-If you’re continually downplaying the importance of training to your coworkers or treating it as a waste of time, you’re discouraging them from taking these programs seriously, and the organization as a whole will suffer.
+Suppose you’re continually downplaying the importance of training to your coworkers or treating it as a waste of time.
+In that case, you’re discouraging them from taking these programs seriously, and the organization will suffer.

 - Improving quality: Whether your company manufactures and sells products or provides services, delivering superior quality is essential to remain competitive.
 If you place a low priority on the quality of your work, you’re helping to foster a culture where doing just enough to get by is acceptable behavior.
 These days, organizations that strive for mediocrity instead of excellence quickly fall by the wayside.

 - Reducing expenses: Nearly every organization is looking for ways to lower costs.
-Wasteful behavior, whether it involves time theft, the careless use of resources or excessive spending, is often contagious – it’s only a matter of time before it infiltrates the entire culture and makes it more challenging to achieve a healthy bottom line.
+Wasteful behavior, whether it involves time theft, the careless use of resources, or excessive spending, is often contagious – it’s only a matter of time before it infiltrates the entire culture and makes achieving a healthy bottom line challenging.

 How to Self-Monitor Your Behavior at Work

-While you can’t always control what your coworkers say or do, you can monitor your own behavior – and set a better example in the process.
+While you can’t always control what your coworkers say or do, you can monitor your behavior and set a better example.
 Some steps you can take to contribute to a healthier, more productive organizational culture include:

 - Be respectful: You don’t always have to agree with everything your fellow employees do or say.
 However, this doesn’t mean you should disrespect them.
-Belittling your coworkers creates a negative environment that makes collaboration much more difficult and may place your organization’s strategic objectives out of reach.
+Belittling your coworkers creates a hostile environment that makes collaboration much more complex and may place your organization’s strategic objectives out of reach.

 - Stop wasting time: Time is the most valuable commodity for any worker.
 Making the most of every minute in the workday will increase your productivity and set a positive example for everyone around you.

-- Don’t be a bully: Harassing or attempting to intimidate other employees creates a toxic work environment that affects everyone – not just the target of the bully.
+- Don’t be a bully: Harassing or attempting to intimidate other employees creates a toxic work environment that affects everyone – not just the bully’s target.
 Bullying doesn’t just involve making threatening or offensive comments.
-It can also include actions such as withholding essential information from a coworker or subordinate, undermining the ability of workers to perform their job functions and excluding or isolating an employee socially.
+It can also include actions such as withholding essential information from a coworker or subordinate, undermining the ability of workers to perform their job functions, and excluding or isolating an employee socially.